mirage/mirage-www/tmpl/wiki/xen-on-cubieboard2.md

     yaourt -S arm-linux-gnueabihf-gcc

+On Debian testing, run (as root):

+    apt-get install gcc-arm-none-eabi

 On a modern Ubuntu, run:

     sudo apt-get install gcc-arm-linux-gnueabihf

-This installs files such as:
+This installs files such as, say, on Ubuntu:

     /usr/bin/arm-linux-gnueabihf-ld
     /usr/bin/arm-linux-gnueabihf-gcc

+Take note of the common prefix.
+Define a variable to hold it:

+    export CROSS_COMPILE=arm-linux-gnueabihf-

 ## U-Boot